anxk/build-listener/README.md

 ### Configure

-Go to manage > configure > Simple Node Notification Plugin, add a http endpoint by specify its URL and Filter (Java regular expression to select nodes), for example:
+Go to manage > configure > Simple Node Notification Plugin, add a http endpoint by specifying its URL and Filter (Java regular expression to select nodes), for example:

 <p align="center">